 Our personal tour guide and friend, Diane, took us around on our first day through downtown to various historic landmarks such as the Liberty Bell and Independence Hall.
 After completing the required cliché tour we headed West in search of The Fresh Prince’s old stomping grounds.
 We first visited the MOVE house located on Osage Ave.
 For those unfamiliar with MOVE, it was a black liberation organization founded in 1972 by John Africa (Let the Fire Burn is a great documentary to watch on subject).
 We chose to start our journey here because of our interest in the organizations history.
 The significant presence of the Black Muslim community was so new to us that we couldn't help but want to learn more and understand the scope of their contributions to an often-neglected historical narrative of Philadelphia.
 The Muslim and Caribbean areas were vibrant and bustling, with various Caribbean eateries and establishments alongside Muslim vendors, everyone moving in what appeared like synchronized chaos.
 The most memorable aspect of our journey through West Philly was the decline of this historic community and its proximity to a white liberal community that appeared cleaner, safer, and completely disconnected from the diversity a few blocks away at Malcolm X Park.
 We ventured to Mariposa Food Co-op in search of a bathroom, then walked to the park, which was much cleaner and better kept than its counterpart.
 We returned to South Philly, stopping at a Honduran restaurant to purchase natural juices before venturing to Chinatown to dine at a Thai restaurant.

 The remainder of our weekend was spent at the Made In America festival.
 Music gives us life; we have soundtracks for every part of our lives and decided to save as much as possible to attend live shows and experience music in a different way.
 After attending Okeechobee Festival in Fl we debated between Burning Man and Made In America, convenience and money were the determining factors that led us to MIA.
-While we enjoyed the performances we felt displaced by the glitz and glam of fellow attendees, it didn't appear to be about the music or experience for a lot of people, it was about being seen at Jay Z's festival.
+While we enjoyed the performances we felt displaced by the glitz and glam of fellow attendees,which was far different than our experience at Okee.
 It was commercial and heavily populated by white college aged attendees, as are most festivals.
 I mean, how uncomfortable could it be listening to white college students shout "nigga" while rhyming along to their favorite trap song?
-(Turns out very uncomfortable/confrontational).

 As we left the festival on the last night, I couldn't help but think about the upcoming election and the state of our country.
 With an impending Trump victory, where would Philadelphia fit in?
 How would one of the blackest cities, with a significant Muslim presence, and large immigrant communities carry on through a Trump victory?
 Would Philadelphia still be viewed as the "negro problem"?